SohailSaghar/pykkp/README.md

 Goal is to train a neural network with tetris data \
 Things to do:
 - Scrape games and transform it into readable game instructions ✔
-- Create a version of tetris in python suited for 40L sprint
+- Create a version of tetris in python suited for 40L sprint, that can take instructions.

 Short break with development to watch \
 https://youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ \